Nonconventional limit theorems in discrete and continuous time via martingales: Introduction

-The continuous time version holds true, in particular, when $X_i(t)=f_i(\Up_t)$ where $\Up_t$ is an irreducible continuous time Markov chain or a nondegenerate diffusion on a compact manifold, as well as Ornstein-Uhlenbeck type processes.
+Our results can be applied to large classes of stochastic processes $X(n), n\geq0$, in particular, to functions of Markov chains satisfying Doeblin's condition or to those which are constructed from sufficiently fast mixing dynamical systems.
+The continuous time version holds true, in particular, when $X(t)$ is a function of an irreducible continuous time Markov chain or of a nondegenerate diffusion on a compact manifold or of Ornstein--Uhlenbeck type processes.